 8 Cool Things to Do in Santa Fe

 At the city’s historic Plaza area (the heart of downtown for nearly 400 years), you’ll find galleries, charming restaurants, quirky storefronts, centuries-old adobe buildings, and open-air art exhibitions.
-It’s the ideal place to aimlessly wander around and window shop, but there are a few standouts worth hitting up, including Keshi, a co-op selling arts and crafts by western New Mexico’s Zuni Pueblo people, and ramshackle food joint Roque’s Carnitas, which serves up Santa Fe’s most mouth-watering carnitas (that is marinated strips of charcoal-grilled pork with onions and peppers and served in a tortilla).
+It’s the ideal place to aimlessly wander around and window shop, but there are a few standouts worth hitting up, including Keshi, a co-op selling arts and crafts by western New Mexico’s Zuni Pueblo people, and ramshackle food joint Roque’s Carnitas, which serves up Santa Fe’s most mouth-watering carnitas (marinated strips of charcoal-grilled pork with onions and peppers and served in a tortilla).

 Rosewood Inn of the Anasazi